martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 ## Install New Plugin

 Clicking the "Install New Plugin" button opens a window with a remote repository where we can select the available extensions to install on the OSPy system and read general information about the extensions.

+Before copying any files, OSPy safely reads `plugin.json` directly from the downloaded ZIP archive and displays the compatibility state and specific reasons for any problem for each plug-in.
+An incompatible plug-in cannot be installed or updated manually.
+A plug-in with warnings remains installable after the warnings are shown.
+Bulk installation installs compatible plug-ins and skips incompatible ones while reporting the reasons.
+The same validation applies to custom ZIP files, individual and bulk operations, and updates.
+A missing, invalid, or oversized `plugin.json` is an installation error for a new installation; already installed legacy plug-ins without a manifest can continue to run in backward-compatibility mode.

 ### Custom plug-in (ZIP)
 The extension manager allows you to install your own extension in the OSPy system, which is not published in the remote repository (for example, your personal extension).
 Using the "browse" button, we select the desired file on our computer to install into the OSPy system.
 The extension file (zip) must contain the complete structure of the extension (init, templates, i18n, readme, etc.).